jonnonz1/nz-statute-book/acts/public/1992/electricity-act-1992.md

   (b) available at the office of the Board during business hours, so that members of the public may—
     (i) inspect the notice free of charge; or
     (ii) obtain a copy of the notice for a reasonable fee.
-(2) Each notice published under section 84 or 85 is a regulation for the purposes of the Regulations (Disallowance) Act 1989 but is not a regulation for the purposes of the Acts and Regulations Publication Act 1989.
+(2) Each notice published under section 84 or 85 is a disallowable instrument, but not a legislative instrument, for the purposes of the Legislation Act 2012 and must be presented to the House of Representatives under section 41 of that Act.

 **How to become registered**